CUBA: Havana to Cienfuegos Aboard the M/Y VOYAGER

-The new build 68m/223ft state of the art Mega Yacht accommodates just 72 passengers in 36 cabins.
-Built in 2012 under the latest International “Safety of Life At Sea” (SOLAS 2010) regulations and classified by RINA, the Variety Voyager guarantees guests safety with incomparable comfort and elegance.
+This new 68m/223ft state-of-the-art Mega Yacht accommodates just 72 passengers in 36 cabins.
+Built in 2012 under the latest International “Safety of Life At Sea” (SOLAS 2010) regulations and classified by RINA, the Variety Voyager guarantees guests' safety with incomparable comfort and elegance.
 The Variety Voyager seduces her passengers with her sleek lines and ample deck space, very much what one expects from a millionaire’s super yacht.
-Inside, cabins and public areas are finished with warm fabrics, rich marbles, axminster carpeting and soft tones wood panelling.Everywhere, unobstructed views of the ocean and of the ports visited.
-And above all, the professional service of a crew of 32-33, always with a smile and a true desire to satisfy.
+Inside, cabins and public areas are finished with warm fabrics, rich marbles, axminster carpeting and softly toned wood paneling.
+Enjoy the professional service of a crew of 32-33, always with a smile and a true desire to satisfy

 Choose A Cruise For Your Next Voyage